Financial Aid

 Federal Pell Grant

 A student can receive up to $7,395 per year (maximum amount changes annually) for tuition and other educational costs, such as room and board.
-Awards depend on college costs and an aid-eligibility index.
-This index is based on factors such as family income and assets, and household size.
+Awards depend on college costs and a student aid index (SAI).
+The SAI is based on factors such as family income and assets, and household size.

 The student must submit the Free Application for Federal Student Aid (FAFSA) by July 1 and submit all items required for verification by the last day of attendance in each academic year.